-The cost of home insurance is rarely getting cheaper because more claims are being made and so the risk of insuring homes increases.
+The cost of home insurance (also known as house insurance) is rarely getting cheaper because more claims are being made and so the risk of insuring homes increases.
 Home contents insurance providers measure everything on data analysis of risks and general trends, so if you do get offered a home insurance renewal quote it is likely that you will be paying more than you did in the first year of your policy.

 You will probably be getting the same level of cover but paying a higher premium for it.
 Shopping around for home contents insurance the first time around might have been a pain and once you settled on the policy you felt was right for you it probably felt like a relief rather than an easy task.